 We started with the bed frame.
-To make the most use of the space, we built our bed to sit over the wheel well.
-Our truck bed measured just under 6 feet, so we built the bed frame to fit the entire length of the truck bed.
-If your truck has either an 8 foot or 10-foot bed, you can make your bed frame the standard length of a mattress, which is 75 inches, and then use any additional room for more storage.
+To make the most use of the space, we built our sleeping platform to sit over the wheel well.
+Our truck bed measured just under 6 feet, so we built the bed frame to fit the entire truck bed length.
+If your truck has either an 8-foot or 10-foot bed, you can make your bed frame the standard length of a mattress, which is 75 inches, and then use any additional room for more storage.

 Move On To Creating The Rest Of The Main Bed Platform

 The bed frame in our truck camper design is built in two halves; each is the width of these memory foam 4-inch thick sleeping pads that we love!
-We then used the rest of the width of the truck bed for the cabinet that contains our water system and storage area.
+We then used the rest of the truck bed’s width for the cabinet containing our water system and storage area.

 Try It Out